ARM-software/psa-api/doc/storage/overview/operation.rst

 Internally the Internal Trusted Storage service should be designed such that one partition cannot access the data owned by another partition.
 The method of doing this is not specified here, but one method would be to store metadata with the data indicating the partition that owns it.

-:numref:`fig-crypto-storage` provides a simple example of how an Internal Trusted Storage service can be used by a service that implements :cite-title:`PSA-CRYPT` to secure key-store material.
+:numref:`fig-crypto-storage` provides a simple example of how an Internal Trusted Storage service can be used by a service that implements :cite-title:`PSA-CRYPT` to secure keystore material.
 This is illustrative and not prescriptive.

 .. figure:: /figure/storage.*
    :name: fig-crypto-storage